-BEFORE YOU COMPLETE A GRADSAF, READ THE FOLLOWING:
+BEFORE YOU COMPLETE AN APPLICATION, READ THE FOLLOWING:

-Each application made using a GRADSAF costs £50 for online or £100 for a paper application.
+Each application made using the Graduate Application Portal costs £50 for online, or £100 for a paper, application.
 You are therefore strongly advised to make informal enquiries with the research groups you are interested in applying to before making a formal application to the University.

 Competition for admission to the University of Cambridge graduate programme is intense.
-For more details of the University’s academic requirements see the Graduate Prospectus: Like all departments in the Graduate School, we require all our graduate entrants to have:
+For more details of the University’s academic requirements see the: Like all departments in the Graduate School, we require all our graduate entrants to have:

 - At least a 2.1 in an Honours degree or equivalent (eg CGPA 3.5/4.0) in a relevant subject

-- Two outstanding references from senior staff at your most recent university
+- Two outstanding references from senior university staff at your most recent university

 - Some research project experience